devnull-cz/c-prog-lang/modules/expressions.md

 - Note that the `statement` from the spec definition can be a code block as you can see in the example code above, more on that later.

+- a *side effect* is calling a function that prints a string, for example.
+That means, while computing a value of an expression `printf("hello\n")`, and here the expression value was a return value the function returned, the side effect was to print the string.
+We will get to side effects later.